influxdata/awesome/docs/part-1/introduction-to-influxdb-tools.md

 * Transform and analyze data.
 * Write Tasks

 Flux has a Javascript inspired syntax that makes it easily composable and readable.
-[Pipe-forward operators](https://docs.influxdata.com/flux/v0.x/get-started/syntax-basics/) separate out functions and make data transformations flow smoothly.
-Flux is also testable, shareable, and contributable.
+[Pipe-forward operators](https://docs.influxdata.com/flux/v0.x/get-started/syntax-basics/) separate function calls and make data transformations flow smoothly.
+Flux is Open Source, testable, shareable, and contributable.

 The [Task](https://docs.influxdata.com/influxdb/cloud/process-data/manage-tasks/) Engine executes Flux scripts on a schedule.
 It allows you to: